 This book is intended to help anyone who is interested in launching into RV living, yet I did include a few chapters specific to families to help you prepare for RVing with kids and home education options.

 Now, if you’re also looking for videos of people who live this life so that you can see the behind the scenes of RV living, then keep on reading.

-There are many RVers who share their experiences and tips through vlogs and videos on Youtube!
+There are many RV youtubers who share their experiences and tips of their full time RV life through vlogs and videos on Youtube!

 From how they prepared their motorhome or RV to how they maintained a minimalist lifestyle, you can get so many tips by watching videos that are usually less than 30 minutes long.

-So if you’re an RVing beginner who is struggling to, well, begin, or you’re just running out of ideas and things to do, here’s a list of our favorite Youtube channels for RV living that you should check out.
+So if you’re an RVing beginner who is struggling to, well, begin, or you’re just running out of ideas and things to do, here’s a list of our top RV youtube channels for RV living that you should check out.

 1. Less Junk More Journey

 Their RV youtube channel has been around for 5 years so there’s so much to learn from them.

 Nathan and Marissa made it a point to document their experience from the early days of traveling to now, when they are already pros.
 Join them in their ‘continual struggle of letting go of clutter’ while RV living with 2 kids.